 How to Find a Sensorimotor Psychotherapist

-Sensorimotor psychotherapy for trauma-related disorders is offered in both inpatient (hospital) and outpatient (public or private clinic) settings.2 Consider using an online directory to find a therapist who specializes in SP and practices in your area.
-You’ll also be able to get to know potential therapists by watching videos.
+Sensorimotor psychotherapy for trauma-related disorders is offered in inpatient (hospital) and outpatient (public or private clinic) settings.2 Consider using an online directory to find a therapist specializing in SP and practices in your area.
+You can also get to know potential therapists by watching videos.

 Who Can Offer Sensorimotor Psychotherapy?

-To offer SP, a therapist should first have completed an advanced degree program to possess a master’s or doctorate-level degree in their field and enough supervised hours to be licensed in their state.
+To offer SP, a therapist should first have completed an advanced degree program to possess a master’s or doctorate-level degree and enough supervised hours to be licensed in their state.
 Then, they must complete SP-specific education and training through the Sensorimotor Psychotherapy Institute.

-However, as mentioned above, the SPI doesn’t verify the credentials of people taking their courses.
-They provide in-depth training across multiple courses, but they don’t certify, license, or award degrees to people who have completed their classes.
+However, as mentioned above, the SPI does not verify the credentials of people taking their courses.
+However, they do provide in-depth training across multiple courses.

 Questions to Ask Before Beginning Sensorimotor Psychotherapy

 Before beginning therapy, it’s crucial that you feel comfortable with the therapist and their process.
 Therapists are usually happy to answer questions and provide as much explanation as needed, either over the phone or during an initial consultation.
-Look for a therapist who is patient and compassionate and with whom you feel comfortable talking.11,12
+Look for a patient and compassionate therapist with whom you feel comfortable talking.11,12

 Here are some questions to ask before beginning sensorimotor psychotherapy: